Machine Learning (In) Security: A Stream of Problems: ML Modelling Issues and Solutions

-Aside of using adversarial features, attackers may also directly attack \ac{ML} models.
+Aside from using adversarial features, attackers may also directly attack \ac{ML} models.
 There are two types of attacks: white-box attacks, where the adversary has full access to the model, and black-box attacks, where the adversary has access only to the output produced by the model, without directly accessing it~\cite{DBLP:journals/corr/abs-1802-00420}.
-A good example of white-box attacks are gradient-based adversarial attacks, which consists in using the weights of a neural network to obtain perturbation vectors that, combined with an original instance, can generate an adversarial one that may be classified by the model as being from another class~\cite{goodfellow2014explaining}.
-There are many strategies that uses neural network weights to produce these perturbations~\cite{DBLP:journals/corr/abs-1802-00420}, which not only affects neural networks, but a wide variety of models~\cite{goodfellow2014explaining}.
-Other simpler white-box attacks such as analysing the model, for instance, the nodes of a decision tree or the support vectors used by a SVM, could be used to manually craft adversarial vectors by simply changing the original characteristics of a given sample in a way that it can affect its output label.
-In contrast, black-box attacks tend to be more challenging and real for adversaries, given that they usually do not have access to implementations of cybersecurity solutions or \ac{ML} models, i.e., they have no knowledge about which features and classifier a given solution is using and usually only known which is the raw input and the output.
-Thus, black-box attacks rely in simply creating random perturbations and test them in the input data~\cite{DBLP:journals/corr/abs-1905-07121}, changing characteristics from samples looking at instances from all classes~\cite{DBLP:journals/corr/abs-1802-00420}, or trying to mimic the original model by creating a local model trained with samples submitted to the original one, using the labels returned by it, and then analysing or using this new model to create an adversarial sample~\cite{DBLP:journals/corr/PapernotMGJCS16}.
+A good example of white-box attacks is gradient-based adversarial attacks, which consist in using the weights of a neural network to obtain perturbation vectors that, combined with an original instance, can generate an adversarial one that may be classified by the model as being from another class~\cite{goodfellow2014explaining}.
+Many strategies use neural network weights to produce these perturbations~\cite{DBLP:journals/corr/abs-1802-00420}, which not only affects neural networks but a wide variety of models~\cite{goodfellow2014explaining}.
+Other simpler white-box attacks such as analyzing the model, for instance, the nodes of a decision tree or the support vectors used by an SVM, could be used to manually craft adversarial vectors by simply changing the original characteristics of a given sample in a way that it can affect its output label.
+In contrast, black-box attacks tend to be more challenging and real for adversaries, given that they usually do not have access to implementations of cybersecurity solutions or \ac{ML} models, i.e., they have no knowledge about which features and classifiers a given solution is using and usually only known which is the raw input and the output.
+Thus, black-box attacks rely on simply creating random perturbations and testing them in the input data~\cite{DBLP:journals/corr/abs-1905-07121}, changing characteristics from samples looking at instances from all classes~\cite{DBLP:journals/corr/abs-1802-00420}, or trying to mimic the original model by creating a local model trained with samples submitted to the original one, using the labels returned by it, and then analyzing or using this new model to create an adversarial sample~\cite{DBLP:journals/corr/PapernotMGJCS16}.